1496jun/Reaper-EditRegionLength/README.md

 3. Enter the number of seconds to extend or shorten.
 4. The script adjusts the length of all regions within the selected time range accordingly.

----

-### Disclaimer

-This script is provided **as-is** without any warranty.
-Use it **at your own risk**.
-Always make a backup of your REAPER project before running scripts that modify project data.

----

-# How to Install This REAPER Lua Script Manually
+### How to Install This REAPER Lua Script Manually

 This repository contains a Lua script for REAPER.
 You can install it manually by following the steps below.